Amherst-Statistics/acthesis/README.md

     remotes::install_github("Amherst-Statistics/acthesis")
 ```

-3. Create a new R Markdown *from Template* and select *Amherst Thesis*.
+3. Create a new R Markdown *from Template* and select *Amherst Thesis* (you may need to restart RStudio to get it to show up).
 For now, name the primary .Rmd file `index` as shown below (you can change this later).
 This will create a new folder called *index* in whichever location you choose (you can rename the index folder after it is created--it has no effect on the ability to knit the thesis template).
 The thesis template files will be inside that folder (see figures below).

     ![New R Markdown](userguide/figures/newtemplate.png)